History of the school

 In 1975, 14 students were placed with eight employers in a five-credit practicum course as part of the computing science co-operative education program.
 SFU's official co-op Program was established in 1978.

 New department, faculty and school

-1985 - The Faculty of Applied Sciences was formed and was comprised of Computing Science, Engineering Science, Kinesiology, Communications, and Natural Resource Management (now Faculty of Environment).
+In 1985 the Faculty of Applied Sciences was formed and was comprised of Computing Science, Engineering Science, Kinesiology, Communications, and Natural Resource Management (now called the Faculty of Environment).

 Notable landmarks in computing science at SFU

 |1969||A brand new IBM card punch machine is set up in the library basement.|

 |1970||Computer Science faculty Ted Sterling and Sy Pollack publish one of the first Computing Science textbooks.|